SME Bonds are debt capital instruments to fund established Australian companies

 SME Bonds may be considered as part of a diversified investment plan.
 In a balanced portfolio, SME Bonds may offer a higher fixed stream, compared with shares and saving accounts which fluctuate with market conditions and interest rates.

 The Bond investor and Bond Issuer agree on the term, security, maturity date, and if converted to equity at end of the term.

 Smart investors use both shares and fixed income to diversify.

-Choosing the right mix in your portfolio considers your time to retirement, tolerance for risk, and your expected investment returns.
+Choosing the right mix in your SMSF or investment portfolio considers your time to retirement, tolerance for risk, and your expected investment returns.